Become an OBGYN: Education Requirements and Career Information

 Step 3: Complete Medical School

-Like all physicians and surgeons, OBGYNs must complete a 4-year medical school program.
+Step 3 is to complete a 4-year medical school program.
 Aspiring OBGYNs take many of the same courses as general physicians, but may choose classes with a concentration in obstetrics and gynecology.
 Medical school programs also include extensive hands-on practice through clinical rotations in which students can gain experience in OBGYN.

 Step 4: Complete a Medical Residency

-After concluding the academic portion of their training, OBGYN students must complete an internship and residency in a hospital.
+The next step is to complete an internship and residency in a hospital.
 An internship is usually a year long, while a medical residency may last between 3-7 years.
 During a medical residency, OBGYN students are paid employees and may evaluate patients, create treatment plans and observe patient progress.

 Step 5: Obtain Licensure